Harshithanc/aws-S3-staticweb-Hosting-with-cloudfront/README.md

 After the distribution was deployed, I accessed the website using the **CloudFront distribution domain name**.

-## ⚠️ Challenges I Faced

-* Images were not loading initially.
-* The `images` folder was missing from the S3 bucket.
-* Encountered a `404 NoSuchKey` error for `index.html`.
-* Had issues with incorrect file paths and folder structure.

-## ✅ How I Fixed the Issues

-* Uploaded the missing `images` folder.
-* Verified the S3 folder and object structure.
-* Corrected file paths in the HTML files.
-* Verified the bucket policy and public access settings.
-* Checked that `index.html` was correctly uploaded.

 ## 💡 Key Learnings

 * Learned how to host a static website using **Amazon S3**.